randomman552/Nextcloud-Docker-FFMPEG/README.md

 The image hosted with this repository extends the nextcloud images with an ffmpeg installation.

 ## Using this image
-To use this image, simply replace the `nextcloud` image tag with `ghcr.io/randomman552/nextcloud`.
+To use this image, simply replace the `nextcloud` image with `ghcr.io/randomman552/nextcloud` and use the same tag (currently on stable tags are supported).

 For example, view the below `compose.yml` adapted from from [the nextcloud Docker Hub](https://hub.docker.com/_/nextcloud/):